 Unplug monitors, TVs, modems, printers, internet routers, game consoles, cellphone chargers and more to stop wasteful energy consumption.
 Just remember, it’s OK to keep DVRs and similar devices plugged in to not miss their automatic background functions.

-For even more tips on using home appliances safely, or to hire a local appliance repair service, please contact Garland Appliance Repair.
+For even more tips on using home appliances safely, or to hire a local appliance repair service, please contact Finest Appliance Repair.
 Our technicians can fix all popular household appliances!

 Appliance Repair Cost